Show All Answers

 Every homestead is unique.
 Some homesteads involve property held under a trust agreement.
 Other property is purchased with lender requirements that may affect the homestead classification.
 You are encouraged to contact Anoka County Property Records and Taxation with any questions you may have.

 For questions regarding any of the above concerns, contact Anoka County Assessment Services by telephone at 763-324-1175.

 E-checks will be assessed a $1 service fee.
 The credit / debit card service fee will vary, depending upon the type of card used.
 The fees will be shown before you submit your payment and there will be an option to cancel the payment at that time.
-We also accept Venmo and PayPal.
-There is also a fee assessed for these options.

 The fee that is paid is divided between the credit card company and the third party – Paymentus in this instance - the county receives only the property tax payment.
 The $1 fee for e-check is also kept by the service providers.
 We receive none of the convenience fee.